On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Quantum Graphs

 \subsection{Investigation of Restricted Homomorphisms}

-In this subsection we study a restricted class of homomorphisms, which later will be of high importance in order to restrict our study for $\numHomsTo{H}[p]$ to bipartite graphs.
-The graphs under study are bipartite and we assume that they come with a fixed bipartitioning, i.e. $G=\bipG$.
-We study the following set of homomorphisms. \begin{definition} Given a pair of bipartite graphs $G=\bipG$ and $H=\bipH$ we say that a homomorphism $\sigma \in \Hom[G][H]$ \emph{preserves the order of the bipartitioning} if $\sigma$ maps vertices in $\L_G$ to vertices in $\L_H$ and vertices in $\R_G$ to vertices in $\R_H$.
-The set $\HomId[G][H]$ consists of all homomorphisms in $\Hom[G][H]$ that preserve the order of the bipartitioning. \end{definition}
+In this subsection, we study a restricted class of homomorphisms that will be of high importance for restricting our study of $\probNumHom{H}[p]$ to bipartite graphs.
+A \emph{bip-graph} $G$ is given by a bipartite graph with a fixed bipartition, which we denote by the triple $\bipGraph$.
+Here, $\lpart[G]$ denotes the \enquote{left part} of $G$ and $\rpart[G]$ denotes the \enquote{right part} of $G$.
+A \emph{sub-bip-graph} of a bip-graph $G$ is a subgraph of $G$ that inherits the bipartition of $G$.
+Similarly, since a bip-graph is also a graph, the usual graph-theoretic notions apply to bip-graphs.
+We study the following set of homomorphisms. \begin{definition} Given a pair of bip-graphs $G$ and $H$, we call a homomorphism $f$ in $\Hom[G ,H]$ a \emph{bip-homomorphism} if $f$ maps vertices in $\lpart[G]$ to vertices in $\lpart[H]$ and vertices in $\rpart[G]$ to vertices in $\rpart[H]$.
+The set $\HomBip[G, H]$ consists of all bip-homomorphisms in $\Hom[G ,H]$. \end{definition}

-The respective notion of isomorphism is called \emph{partition-wise isomorphism} and we call two bipartite graphs $H,H'$ with fixed bipartition \emph{partition-wise isomorphic} if there exists an isomorphism $\varphi: H \mapsto H'$ that is in $\HomId[G][H]$.
-For instance, the simple path with $5$ vertices $P_5$ with 3 vertices on the left partition is not partition-wise isomorphic to $P_5$ with 3 vertices on the right partition.
+The respective notion of isomorphism is called \emph{bip-isomorphism}, and we call two bip-graphs $H,H'$ \emph{\isomorphic[bip]} if there exists an isomorphism $\phi \colon H \to H'$ that is in $\HomBip[G, H]$.
+This is denoted by $H \congbip H'$.
+For instance, the simple path on $5$ vertices $P_5$ with 3 vertices in the left part is not {\isomorphic[bip]} to $P_5$ with 3 vertices in the right part.

+Bip-homomorphisms allow naturally for graphs with $k$ distinguished vertices.
+Similar to our previous study of unrestricted homomorphisms, we tacitly omit the distinguished vertices when the arguments are unaffected by the existence of distinguished vertices.